Albert-Gamarro/course-applied-machine-learning-ensemble-learning/README.md

 - **Dataset Loading & Preprocessing:** Standardized scripts to handle initial dataset preparation.
 - **train_model_dev:** Quick experimentation with single models.
 - **train_model_dev_multi:** Multi-model evaluation for **comparative analysis** across ensemble techniques (bagging, boosting, stacking).
+   - Includes **stacking as an experiment**, following professional practice: tested but not adopted unless outperforming individual models.
 - **train_model_prod:** Production-oriented training and evaluation with train/test splits, ensuring **reproducibility and stability**.

 ### 3.2 Results Analysis & Key Insights
 - Evaluated **metrics and standard deviations** to understand both performance and stability.
+- **Overfitting diagnostics:** checked train-test score gaps for the main metric (F1).
+Models with large gaps were excluded, ensuring only **generalizable winners** are considered.
 - **Heatmaps** allow rapid visualization of best-performing models across metrics and hyperparameter combinations.
 - **Why it matters:** In production, high average scores alone are not enough.
-Models with **low variability (std)** across splits are more reliable and reduce operational risk.
+Models with **low variability (std)** and **low overfitting** are more reliable and reduce operational risk.

+**Example Insight:**
+From the adult dataset, models winning in **F1-score and accuracy** were strongest overall.
+Due to dataset imbalance, **F1-score** was prioritized — balancing precision and recall for **business-relevant decisions**.

 **Example Insight:**
 From the adult dataset, models winning in **F1-score and accuracy** were strongest overall.
 Due to dataset imbalance, **F1-score** was prioritized — balancing precision and recall for **business-relevant decisions**.